What is Bat Echolocation

 The discovery that cetaceans (whales, dolphins and porpoises) too use high pitched frequencies to locate their prey similar to bats, despite their good eyesight, made many scientists question how two mammals not closely related to each other could develop such an evolutionary feat.

-This ability arose independently of each other, and is called convergent evolution.
+This ability arose independently of each other and is called convergent evolution.
 The ability is thought to have been due to the same genetic mutation within both bats and cetaceans.

 From studying evolution, scientists have found that the same traits can be developed in the same couple of steps, but in very different animals.
 Another example of convergent evolution is the evolution of the eye within vertebrates and invertebrates.
 Bats developed echolocation to allow them to create an image of their surroundings and their prey, due to them being nocturnal.
 Cetaceans have developed echolocation for the same reasons, except not because they are nocturnal, but due to some species hunting tactics.
-For example, the bottle nosed dolphins used sonar to locate fish hiding underneath the seabed.
+For example, the bottle-nosed dolphins used sonar to locate fish hiding underneath the seabed.

 Commercial Bat Detectors

-David Pye created a heterodyne bat detector with a broadband mode and a tuneable transistor built within it.
+David Pye created a heterodyne bat detector with a broadband mode and a tunable transistor built within it.
 It was the first type of bat detector created that was suitable for bioacoustics professionals and naturalists to utilise.
 An analogue detector was invented by Justin Halls, and it was this detector that paved the way for others like it.
 A few years later recording bat detectors followed.
 The recording bat detectors meant, with the rise of computers, the bat echolocation calls could be played back and easily transferred onto a PC to be analysed for more accurate identification.

 Today, large manufacturers provide an endless variety of bat detectors – all with different capabilities and mainly for surveying bats in the field.